was the founder of psychosynthesis

 I have undergone further training with the Northern School of Body Psychotherapy in body-oriented psychotherapy.
 This places particular emphasis on how trauma is located in the physical and energetic body.

 I have also been trained in a form of energy psychology called Lifespan Integration(LI), developed in the USA by Peggy Pace.
 Further information on Lifespan Integration is available on the website: www.lifespanintegration.com Lifespan Integration is of particular value in working with deep levels of trauma and distress, and also with very early disturbances around attachment and bonding.
-At Didsbury Therapy I combine LI with ongoing counselling and psychotherapy when this is of value to a client.

 The essence of integral psychosynthesis lies in working with the particular issues each individual client brings in a context that recognises body, mind and spirit and the potential within every person for growth and development.